Azure/PSRule.Rules.Azure/docs/en/rules/Azure.RSV.ReplicationAlert.md

   }
 }
 ```

 ## NOTES

-with the locale property you can define the locale for the email notification.
+With the `locale` property you can define the locale for the email notification.

 ## LINKS